 UNREALISTIC EXPECTATIONS: Abusive people will expect their partner to meet all their needs: the perfect partner, lover, and friend.
 They say things like “if you love me, I’m all you need and you’re all I need.”
 You are supposed to take care of everything for them; emotionally, physically, and sometimes economically.

 ISOLATION: The abusive person tries to cut the partner off from all resources.
 If you are close to family, you’re “tied to the apron strings” or you are accused of “cheating” if you are out with friends.
-The abuser will accuse people who are supportive of causing trouble, and may restrict use of the phone.
+The abusive person will accuse people who are supportive of causing trouble, and may restrict use of the phone.
 They will gradually isolate you from all of your friends.
 They may not let you use a car (or have one that is reliable), and may try to keep you from working or going to school.
-Some abusers will try to get you into legal trouble so that you are afraid to drive or go out.
+Some abusive people will try to get you into legal trouble so that you are afraid to drive or go out.

 BLAMES OTHERS FOR PROBLEMS: If your partner is chronically unemployed, someone is always doing them wrong or is out to get them.
 They may make mistakes and then blame you for upsetting them so that they can’t concentrate on their work.
 They will tell you that you are at fault for almost anything that goes wrong.